How to create a happier workforce

 “We often see when one person is struggling, it can impact their immediate team's dynamics,” she explains.

-From there Justine says, it can easily spread further – impacting broader teams and even seeping into that all-important workplace culture.
+From there Justine says, it can seep into workplace culture.

 SEEK research reinforces this, showing that colleagues and workplace culture are both important happiness drivers for some generations.